Skip to main content

 Introduction to the Rasa Platform

 The Rasa Platform is designed to enable teams to build, test, deploy, and review conversational AI solutions collaboratively.
-Teams can update and maintain assistants in two places when working on AI assistants:
+Teams can update and maintain assistants in two ways when working on AI assistants:

-- Rasa Studio: A no-code graphical user interface for conversational AI practitioners and business users to build, analyze, and improve AI assistants.
+1. No-code: Use Rasa Studio, our no-code graphical user interface to build, analyze, and improve your AI assistants.

 You can build, test, and improve your AI assistant in either interface.

-In a conversational AI project, some tasks can be quickly and easily completed in a no-code interface like Rasa Studio, while others require coding in Rasa Pro.
+In a conversational AI project, some tasks are best done quickly in a no-code interface like Rasa Studio, while others call for the flexibility of code.
 The Rasa Platform provides an integrated workflow, allowing teams to collaborate across pro-code and no-code interfaces.
-Below is an example of jobs you can do in Rasa Studio and Rasa Pro.
+Below is an example of jobs you can do in the two interfaces:

 Components of the Rasa Platform